department-of-veterans-affairs/vets-api-clients/test_accounts.md

 # Sandbox Test Accounts for VA Lighthouse APIs

-Lighthouse provides test accounts for use while developing against the various API offerings.
-These test accounts are API-specific.
-Select the category of interest below for more information.

-These test accounts may be used to log into the ID.me sandbox environment that is connected to sandbox-api.va.gov.
-When signing in with a test account, Step 2 will ask how you want to receive an authentication code.
-Click "continue" for the verification to be automatically populated in Step 3.
+Lighthouse provides test accounts and data you can use to make sure your integration works as planned.
+These test accounts are specific to each API.
+They can be used to log in to the ID.me sandbox environment, which is connected to sandbox-api.va.gov.

+To log in to the sandbox environment with a test account, make sure you:

+  1. Choose an account that is specific to the API you want to test.
+  2. Use ID.me to sign in to the sandbox environment.
+  3. **Don’t change any preselected answers** when asked about receiving an authentication code.
+Just click “Continue” to go to the next step.

-**Do not modify any of the attributes for these test accounts, including passwords.** If you need to use one of these accounts for a different use case, [contact VA Lighthouse Support](https://github.com/department-of-veterans-affairs/vets-api-clients/issues/new/choose).
+**Do not modify any of the attributes for these test accounts, including passwords.** If you need to use one of these accounts for a different use case, [contact us](https://developer.va.gov/support/contact-us) on our developer portal.

+Find out more about each API by selecting one below.

 ## Health